AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 the number of universes on consecutive lines.

-You can show information about the DMX nodes once they are assigned, or the DMX output modules, by clicking the \{Cog\} button.
+You can show information about the DMX nodes once they are assigned, or the DMX output modules, by clicking the <Keys.ContextKey>Cog</Keys.ContextKey> button.
 For Ethernet/network type nodes, this allows you to set detailed properties such as IP address ranges and net masks.

 ![DMX Output in DMX Settings Window](/docs/images/DMX-Output-in-DMX-Settings-Window.png)